Beelzenord/DST/readme.md

 What I used AI for

-* Scaffolding tsconfig and testing code as well as generating launch.json to help me enable running the code in debug mode with breakpoints.
+* Scaffolding tsconfig and testing code with jest (also testcases) as well as generating launch.json to help me enable running the code in debug mode with breakpoints.

 * genererating custom errors.

+* occasional bug fixes

+* generating annotation of classes/interfaces.

 Further improvement recommendations: